ZukicT/Nuvio-website/README.md

 - Add your actual App Store links
 - Update contact information in legal pages

-## 📞 Support

-For questions about this website template or Nuvio app:
-- Email: support@nuvio.app
-- Website: [Your GitHub Pages URL]

 ## 📄 License

 © 2024 Nuvio.
 All rights reserved.